Tax Planning in Las Vegas, NV

 • Use a Company Vehicle —

-Depending on your business activities in Las Vegas, NV, both you and your employees could use a company vehicle and deduct the associated costs.
+Depending on the nature of your Las Vegas, NV business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
 You can take this deduction using one of two methods:

 • Consider Fringe Benefits For Your Employees —